Reading

 In the classroom, whole class reading lessons take place every day.
 All children access appropriately challenging texts, covering both fiction and non-fiction genres: stories, poems, play scripts, newspaper reports, instructions, leaflets, letters.
 Texts often link to our wider curriculum areas to add depth of knowledge to foundation subjects and to support children's development in writing.
 Check out our English Curriculum Reading Spine.

 We approach our reading lessons with the same teaching protocols we use in all lessons.
 Our five key teaching strategies (clear and explicit instruction; scaffolding and modelling; use of metacognition strategies; flexible grouping; and use of technology) ensure that all children are provided with the best opportunities to succeed.
-Our specific reading comprehension strategies are used across school, and are linked to the reading content domains, but they also ensure children have opportunities to achieve success with the non-tested parts of the National Curriculum for reading.
-This approach is progressive (as the texts increase in difficulty as children move through the school) and is supported by our question stems, and the Steps to Read scheme.
+Specific reading comprehension strategies are used across school, and are linked to the reading content domains, but they also ensure children have opportunities to achieve success with the non-tested parts of the National Curriculum for reading.
+This approach is progressive (as the texts increase in difficulty as children move through the school) and is supported by our question stems, and the Steps to Read scheme and the 'Are You Really Reading?' strands.

 Children are exposed to a wide range of words and phrases both within the texts they read and within the language used in questions.
 New vocabulary is taught explicitly and displayed on working walls.

 Children are given opportunities to discuss and recommend books, to comment on books by the same and different authors, to comment on books with similar themes, to learn poems by heart and to develop a love of literature.
-We have extracurricular book clubs and a library clubs.
+We also have extracurricular book clubs and have recently had a visit from a local author, Lisa J Allen.

 We have created a wide range of book spines, each with its own purpose.
 Throughout the curriculum, children are exposed to quality texts and have opportunities to read (see individual subject pages for additional book spines).